aamogh16/node-poker-app/frontend/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started
-First, define host and port in your `.env` file:
+First, define the backend host and port to point to in your `.env` file:
 - `NEXT_PUBLIC_WS_URL=<host>`
 - `NEXT_PUBLIC_WS_PORT=<port>`